Our Favorite Wedding Traditions From 50 Cultures and Religions Around the World

 44. Russian Wedding Traditions

-Russia has a population made up of 200 different ethnic groups so there's much diversity in Russian wedding traditions.
-Additionally, weddings have changed significantly since the time of the Soviet Union.
+Russia has a population of almost 200 different ethnic groups so there's lots of diversity in Russian wedding traditions.
+Also, weddings have changed significantly since the time of the Soviet Union.
 Notably, brides often wore red to their weddings during the reign of the USSR, but many modern Russian brides now opt for white.
 Another distinction of note with Russian weddings?
-Most couples chose civil ceremonies at city hall.
+Most couples have civil ceremonies at city hall and then have a large celebration.

 45. Scottish Wedding Traditions

-What sets Scottish weddings apart from different wedding traditions around the world?
-Bagpipes are central to traditional Scottish weddings.
-Additionally, a six-pence in the shoe, as mentioned in the "something borrowed, something blue" rhyme is a mainstay at Scottish weddings.
+What sets Scottish weddings apart from other wedding traditions around the world?
+First, bagpipes are central to traditional Scottish weddings.
+Secondly, a sixpence in the shoe, as mentioned in the "something borrowed, something blue" rhyme is a mainstay at Scottish weddings.

 46. Spanish Wedding Traditions

-Fashion is a big part of different wedding traditions around the world, and Spanish weddings are no exception.
-In line with Spanish wedding traditions, most brides choose to wear an intricate wedding veil known as a mantilla for the big day.
-Wondering what the wedding party will wear?
-Actually, Spanish weddings typically don't have bridesmaids and groomsmen.
+Fashion is a big part of marriage in different cultures, and Spanish weddings are no exception.
+Most brides wear an intricate wedding veil known as a mantilla for the big day.
+Wondering what the wedding party wears?
+You'll be surprised to find out that Spanish weddings typically don't have bridesmaids or groomsmen.

 47. Swedish Wedding Traditions

 Looking for the most delicious of wedding traditions and customs around the world?
-One of the tastiest Swedish wedding traditions is the kransekake wedding cake that is served.
+One of the tastiest Swedish wedding traditions is the kransekake wedding cake.
 As for the main meal, fish or wild game may be served.

 48. Thai Wedding Traditions

-White thread and water are two things that are especially significant with traditional Thai weddings.
-During the white thread ritual, the couple will be joined together by a white thread to symbolize their union.
-As for water, traditionally the couple will receive a water blessing as water is poured over their hands at the wedding.
+White thread and water are two things that are crucial in traditional Thai weddings.
+During the white thread ritual, the couple will be joined by a white thread to symbolize their union.
+As for water, to-be-weds will receive a water blessing as water is poured over their hands at the wedding.

 49. Turkish Wedding Traditions